Patrick Salameh: Link to previous case

-The investigators, whom wondered if there were other possible victims, expanded their search for any women fitting their criteria.
+The investigators, who wondered if there were other possible victims, expanded their search for any women fitting their criteria.
 Eventually, they linked Salameh to the disappearance of 20-year-old Fatima Saiah, a student who had vanished a few months earlier from the main murder series.
 Unlike the victims that followed, she was not a prostitute.

-Saiah had published an offer online as a babysitter, and was later contacted by a divorced man on Saturday afternoon, May 7.
+Saiah had published an offer online as a babysitter, and was later contacted by a divorced man on Saturday afternoon, 7 May.
 The two met at 3 PM, at the Malpassé Metro.
 The man refused to tell his name, but specified that his wife would pick Saiah up in a grey Volkswagen at the metro's exit, which was not far from Salameh's studio apartment.

 Initially, Saiah's boyfriend accompanied her to the scene, but later left shortly before she met with the man, agreeing to message each other in a few hours.
 Two hours later, he received a strange text message saying "I met an old friend, I will be back this weekend."
 Finding this suspicious, the boyfriend started worrying and tried to contact Saiah, but failed, as her phone had been turned off.
 The next day, both Saiah's family and boyfriend went to the police station to report her disappearance.

 The investigators later traced the phone call Saiah had received for the babysitting offer.
 It had been made from a telephone booth at Gare de Marseille-Saint-Charles, but that was the only lead they had in the case.
 A homeless person who was questioned during the investigation later recalled that on that day, he recognized the man using the phone booth as Patrick Salameh.

 Arrest

-On the evening of November 15, 2008, investigators arrested Patrick Salameh, their only suspect.
-After his arrest, no more worrying disappearances will be reported in Marseille.
+On the evening of 15 November 2008, investigators arrested Patrick Salameh.
 He then returns to prison, for the murders of three prostitutes, although little evidence allows to establish a certain guilt towards him.
-Patrick Salameh's past will not work in his favor since he is a convict.

-On March 11, 2009, a reconstitution takes place, but Patrick Salameh, denying the facts with which he is accused, refuses to collaborate.
+On 11 March 2009, a reconstitution takes place, but Patrick Salameh, denying the facts with which he is accused, refuses to collaborate.
 Following this unsuccessful reenactment, Salameh returns to prison.

-On May 6, 2011, Patrick Salameh, already charged with the three murders of prostitutes, was again indicted for the alleged murder of Fatima Saiah, whose body was also not found.
+On 6 May 2011, Patrick Salameh, already charged with the three murders of prostitutes, was again indicted for the alleged murder of Fatima Saiah, whose body was also not found.

-On October 12, 2012, Patrick Salameh was referred to the Aix-en-Provence Assize Court for the murders of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (perpetrated between October and November 2008).
-He is also the subject of a referral to the Assize Court of Bouches-du-Rhône, for the murder of Fatima Saiah, three weeks before his first trial, on February 24, 2014.
+On 12 October 2012, Patrick Salameh was referred to the Aix-en-Provence Assize Court for the murders of Iryna Sytnyk, Cristina Bahulea and Zineb Chebout (perpetrated between October and November 2008).
+He is also the subject of a referral to the Assize Court of Bouches-du-Rhône, for the murder of Fatima Saiah, three weeks before his first trial, on 24 February 2014.